valueflows/valueflows/mkdocs/docs/specification/all_vf.md

               <th>
                 <a class="hover_property" href="http://purl.org/dc/terms/description" title="An account of the resource.
 Defined in DCMI Metadata Terms">Description</a>
               </th>
-              <td><p>This group of commitments contains unit based quantities, which can be multipied to create commitments; commonly seen in a price list or e-commerce.
+              <td><p>This group of intents contains unit based quantities, which can be multipied to create commitments; commonly seen in a price list or e-commerce.
 Default false.</p></td>
             </tr>
             <tr>
               <th>